osrf/buildfarm-tools/database/README.md

 # Buildfarmer Database

-This is the database of the buildfarmer team.
-It contains most of the information we use to triage buildfarm issues such as:
+This databese contains most of the information we use to triage buildfarm issues such as:
 * Job and build information
 * Test regressions and errors
 * Known issues